 Personally, I like to plan out a month at a time and post to Instagram daily and Facebook at least five times a week.
 I map out educational blog posts, photos of myself (Your followers want to see you on the other side of the camera.
 Promise!), and other photos and content I want to share.
 I also look at my upcoming sessions and decide when I want to share previews and session blog posts.

 Now, I write as much copy for the posts as I can ahead of time.
 For example, if I want to share a photo of Hattie (my dog) that I already have, I can write that copy ahead of time and schedule the post.
-But, because it’s impossible to write about sessions until they happen, I do have to write those social media posts as sessions happen, but these posts are already on my calendar, so I know when they need to be released.
+But, because it’s impossible to write about sessions until they happen, I do have to write those social media posts as sessions occur.
+But, these posts are already on my calendar, so I know when they need to be written and released.

-So, this slow season, create a social media schedule that works best for you and your target audience!
+So, this slow season, create a social media calendar that works best for you and your target audience!

 If submitting to publications isn’t part of your workflow already, no worries!
 You can still submit your weddings and sessions from this year for next year.